 This is going to be the last Tuesday Traveler for a while.
 I am putting the series on a hiatus so that I can keep content fresh, interest high and readers happy.

 I have often thought about what I would name my blog if I was starting over again from scratch.
-I think I would choose something far more unique that Misadventures with Andi (although I have a very good reason for selecting the name).
-One of my favorite names, for its meaning and uniqueness is that of blog friend Natalie of Cosmos Mariners, check out Natalie’s About page for a description.
+I think I would choose something far more unique than Misadventures with Andi (although I have a very good reason for selecting the name).
+One of my favorite names, for its meaning and uniqueness, is that of blog friend Natalie of Cosmos Mariners, check out Natalie’s About page for a description.

 Natalie travels all over the world and writes about her exotic locations, but she also lives in the South and I love her guides from all over that region.